openstack-archive/monasca-analytics/doc/examples.md

 ## Anomalies in Rule Firing Patterns

 Some attacks can be recognized by patterns of rules being triggered in an anomalous fashion.
-For exmaple, a Ping flood, a denial of service attack that consist in sending multiple pings to a system, would trigger IPTable rules handling the Ping much more often than if the system is not being attacked.
+For example, a Ping flood, a denial of service attack that consist in sending multiple pings to a system, would trigger IPTable rules handling the Ping much more often than if the system is not being attacked.

 This example shows how MoNanas ingests iptables firing data, trains an anomaly detection algorithm (SVM One Class), and then uses the trained algorithm to detect when the system is being attacked, which is detected as an anomaly.
 Finally the data is stored in a SQLite database via the SQLite sink.